 17.4.4.2 Process and Procedure

 The customer continues his or her employment, working required hours each week.
-The job placement specialist monitors the customer to ensure he or she continues to work and is meeting the expectations of the employerall ,
+The job placement specialist monitors the customer to ensure he or she continues to work and is meeting the expectations of the employer ensuring all non-negotiable, 50% of negotiable conditions, and employment goal continue to be met.

+Before submitting an accurate invoice, the job placement specialist documents the achievement of outcomes on VR1845B using the form sent by VR staff, and secures the required signatures on or after the 90th day of employment before submitting an accurate invoice.

-If the customer loses the job, the customer's progression toward completion of the benchmark is frozen and the job placement specialist must meet with the customer and VR counselor to:
+If the customer loses the job, the customer's progression toward completion of the benchmark ends and the job placement specialist must meet with the customer and VR counselor to:

 evaluate the reason(s) the customer lost the job and develop a plan to address any identified issues; and

-review and update a new VR1845B, Bundled Job Placement Services Plan–Part B and Status Report, if new employment conditions or goals need to be established.
+review and update a new VR1845B, Bundled Job Placement Services Plan–Part B and Status Report, when new employment conditions or goals need to be established.

-The job placement specialist documents the achievement of outcomes on the required forms sent by VR staff, and secures the required signatures on or after the 90th day of employment before submitting an accurate invoice.
+When a job is lost, the customer begins with Benchmark A to secure another position.
+The training is only required if the customer needs to reenforce skills taught prior to the first placement.
+The provider is not paid a second time for Benchmark A.

-When Employment Services premiums have been authorized and the requirements are met, they are paid upon achievement of Benchmark C.
+When Employment Services premiums have been authorized and the requirements are met, the provider is paid upon achievement of Benchmark C.

 17.4.4.3 Bundled Job Placement—Benchmark C Outcomes Required for Payment

-The customer must maintain competitive integrated employment for 90 cumulative calendar days in a job achieving one of the six-digit SOCs listed within the employment goals, 100 percent of the non-negotiable employment conditions, and
+The customer must maintain competitive integrated employment for 90 cumulative calendar days with the same employer, in the same position, working in a job achieving:

+one of the six-digit SOCs listed within the employment goals, based on the job tasks the customer is performing which are included in the O’Net description (not based on the customer’s job title);

+100 percent of the non-negotiable employment conditions; and

 50 percent or more of the negotiable employment conditions identified on the VR1845B, Bundled Job Placement Services Plan-Part B and Status Report.

-The count begins on the first day worked by the customer for the employer.

 For payment for Benchmark C, the job placement specialist must do the following:

 Document in descriptive terms the information required on VR1845B, Bundled Job Placement Services Plan–Part B and Status Report, including:

-vof information describing the current employer when changes have occurred;

-information describing the current employment when changes have occurred, including a description of the employment, work setting, and environment;
+verification of the customer’s placement and employer information is updated and accurate in the Job Placement Information section of the form;

-verification of the customer has worked for at least 90 cumulative calendar days (unless the customer is working in a new position for the same employer or obtains employment with a new employer and has worked at least 30 days in the new position);
+verification of the customer has worked for at least 90 cumulative calendar days in the same position with same employer

 evidence of the placement secured continues to meet:

-one of the six-digit SOCs listed within the employment goals with all six digits matching;
+all six digits of one of the SOCs listed within the employment goals based on the job tasks the customer is performing which are included in the O’Net description (not based on the customer’s job title),

 100 percent of the non-negotiable employment conditions; and

 50 percent or more of the negotiable employment conditions;

-evidence of the job placement specialist made at least two visits with the customer, in person or remotely, at or away from job site as indicated on the VR1845B, Bundled Job Placement Services Plan–Part B and Status Report or service authorization comments, between the 46th day of employment and the 90th day of employment;
+evidence of the job placement specialist made at least two visits with the customer, in person at or away from job site, Remotely, or combination, in person and remotely. as indicated on the VR1845B, Bundled Job Placement Services Plan–Part B and Status Report or service authorization comments, between the 46th day of employment and the 90th day of employment;

 evidence of the job placement specialist monitored the customer's job placement to ensure the customer continues to meet the employer's expectations and has the accommodations and training necessary to ensure long-term employment success;